Skip to content

 0.5 / 1

-The company expects its suppliers to commit to no use of World Health Organisation (WHO) Class 1A and 1B pesticides.
-However, it is unclear if the commitment covers all the suppliers.
-Hence awarded only partial points.
+The company commits only some suppliers to no use of World Health Organisation (WHO) Class 1A and 1B pesticides.

 • Y